 For passengers waiting on station platforms, the new trains will have exterior digital signs showing the route color and destination of the train, and exterior speakers will provide audio information.

-BART is currently working with Bombardier to develop and test an induction loop system.
-If the testing goes well, this system will transmit audio announcements and other BART information directly to hearing aids and cochlear implants.
+The new train cars have an induction loop system that. transmits audio announcements and other BART information directly to receptive hearing aids and cochlear implants.